dancer1325/adobe-experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 Variations are a significant feature of AEM's Content Fragments.
 They allow you to create and edit copies of the **Main** content for use on specific channels, and scenarios, making headless content delivery and page authoring even more flexible.

 * **Main**
+  * an integral part of the fragment that holds the core content; always exists, cannot be deleted
   * **Main** is not a variation as such, but is the basis of all variations.
   * An integral part of the fragment